 The Queen’s Anniversary Prize logo on a sewing needle

 The University of Southampton’s world-leading expertise in photonics and fibre optic technology has been awarded the prestigious Queen’s Anniversary Prize(QAP) for Higher and Further Education.
-Dr Jun-Yu(Bruce) Ou fabricated the QAP logo together with the ORC and the University of Southampton logo on the tip of a sewing needle by focused ion beam technology to celebrate the event.
+Dr Jun-Yu(Bruce) Ou and Dr Oleksandr Buchnev fabricated the QAP logo together with the ORC and the University of Southampton logo on the tip of a sewing needle by focused ion beam technology to celebrate the event.
 A focused stream of accelerated gallium ions is used as a tool to blast away atoms and molecules so any shape can be carved on the nanometre scale. newslink1 newslink2

 Christmas greetings on a sugar crystal:

 The yellow false colour area indicated sugar crystals.
 The images are created by Dr Jun-Yu(Bruce) Ou in 2018.

 EPSRC(Engineering and Physical Sciences Research Council) logo on human hair